aiskout/aiskout.github.io/_posts/2025-01-11-wordpress-supabase-connector-release.md

 ## 🚀 What is WordPress Supabase Connector?

-The WordPress Supabase Connector is an open-source plugin that enables seamless integration between WordPress and Supabase, allowing you to leverage Supabase's powerful backend services directly within your WordPress site.
+The WordPress Supabase Connector is a plugin that enables seamless integration between WordPress and Supabase, allowing you to leverage Supabase's powerful backend services directly within your WordPress site.

 ## ✨ Key Features